 Karla Subero Pittol, is ONE OF 'EM

 Yup, she is!
-Meet Karla Subero Pittol, artist, Gemini, dog mom, chef/owner of Chainsaw, and one of my very BEST friends.
-Born in a Venezuela and raised in the valley, Karla and I met in middle school when we were 12 years old.
-We went from ditching class and smoking weed in high school, to briefly rooming together in a small flat in Paris after graduating college, and now both planted back in our lil big ole town LA.
-Like me, Karla’s got a work hard, play hard mentality.
+Meet Karla Subero Pittol, artist, Gemini, chef/owner of Chainsaw, and one of my very BEST friends.
+Born in Venezuela and raised in the valley, Karla and I met in middle school when we were 12 years old.
+We went from ditching class and smoking weed in high school, to briefly rooming together in a small flat in Paris after graduating college, now both planted back in our lil big ole town LA.
+Like me, Karla’s got a work- hard-play-hard mentality.
 We're both Geminis, of course, so you know we RUN IT Renaissance.
-I’ve seen her kick ass in many a different jobs - from her staging in Paris, to award winning pastry chef, to walking 10 plus dogs at Runyon Canyon, to Sosia Flora her spectacular floral design company, to then finally opening her own pop-up food place/bar in Echo Park, Chainsaw.
-And if you’ve ever seen, or tasted any of her creations (most recently they've been ice cream, and pie) then you can confirm that she so generously offers a stroke of her beauty to anything her heart-finger touches!
+I’ve seen her kick ass in many a different jobs - from her staging days in Paris, to becoming an award winning pastry chef, to walking 10+ dogs at Runyon Canyon, to starting Sosia Flora her spectacular floral design company, and then to finally opening her own pop-up food place/bar in Echo Park, Chainsaw.
+And If you’ve ever seen, or tasted any of her creations (most recently they've been ice cream, and pie) then you can confirm that she so generously offers a stroke of her beauty to anything her heart-finger touches!

 R: How do you decide what you’re going to wear everyday?

 K: My Gemini energy kicks into gear first thing every morning, there is always a duality to the way I do things.
 Some days I wake up and know I’ll be getting my hands dirty, which is most days when I’m working honestly, and I’m excited for that.